Uncertainty Quantification on Graph Learning: A Survey: Sources of Uncertainty

 \subsection{Aleatoric Uncertainty}

-Formally, when the data-generating mechanism \( f_0 \) is conditioned on \( X = x \), aleatoric uncertainty (AU) can be represented by the conditional distribution \( P_{Y|X}(\cdot \mid x) \).
-The dispersion of this distribution quantifies the AU and is often measured by the conditional \text{Var}iance \( \mathrm{\text{Var}}_{Y|X}[Y \mid x] \in \mathbb{R} \). .
-Gruber et al.~\cite{gruber2023sources} identify four distinct sources of aleatoric uncertainty, categorized as follows.
+When the ground truth mapping function \( f_0 \) is conditioned on \( X = x \), aleatoric uncertainty (AU) can be quantified through the variance of the conditional label distribution \( P(Y \mid x) \).
+The dispersion of this distribution quantifies the AU and is often measured by the conditional variance of \( P(Y \mid x)\).
+Gruber et al.~\cite{gruber2023sources} identify four sources of AU as follows.

-\textbf{Omitted Features.} Omitted features are variables excluded during model training and prediction.
-They contribute to AU, since collecting more data without these missing features does not reduce the uncertainty they introduce.
+\textbf{Omitted Features} are variables excluded during model training and prediction.
+These omitted features contribute to AU, since collecting more data without these missing features does not reduce the uncertainty they introduce.
+In graph-structured data, omitted features may correspond to unobserved node attributes, missing edges, or partially observed subgraph structures.
 The omission is investigated in the context of causal models~\cite{chernozhukov2021omitted}, confounder analysis~\cite{busenbark2022omitted}, and model sensitivity analysis~\cite{cinelli2020making}.
-The omission may result from variables being unobservable or overlooked during data collection.
-Let $Z\in\mathcal{Z}$ denote an unobserved variable that influences the value of $Y$, the expectation of $Y|x$ is a weighted integration of $\mathbb{E}_{Y|X, Z}$ on $Z$:
+The omission may result from variables being unobservable or overlooked in data collection.